trackmania-rl/tmrl/readme/tuto_library.md

 ## Trainer
 Training in `tmrl` is done within a [TrainingOffline](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/training_offline.py) object, while network communications are handled by a [TrainerInterface](https://github.com/trackmania-rl/tmrl/blob/58f66a42ea0e1478641336fa1eb076635ff77a31/tmrl/networking.py#L389).

-These two objects are used
+These objects are used by the

 ## Rollout worker(s)